Eduard Volodarsky: Biography

 Eduard Volodarsky was born in Kharkov (today's Kharkiv, Ukraine) to a Russian mother and a Jewish father who had recently graduated from a technical university.
 His mother Maria Yakovlevna Brigova came from peasants of the Oryol Governorate.
 With the start of the Great Patriotic War they were evacuated to Aktyubinsk, Kazakh SSR.
 Eduard never knew his father, Yakov Isaakovich Volodarsky, who was killed at front.
 His mother served as an NKVD investigator and married an NKVD officer.
 In 1947 the family moved to Moscow.
-Eduard didn't get along with the stepfather and spent all free time at streets with hooligans.
-That's when he met Vladimir Vysotsky, his best friend since.
+Eduard didn't get along with his stepfather and spent his free time in the streets with hooligans.
+That's when he met Vladimir Vysotsky, who became his best friend.

 Volodarsky was baptized at the age of six under the Fyodor name and remained in the Russian Orthodox Church for the rest of his life.
 He started writing stories and poetry at school.
 Upon graduation he tried to enter the MSU Faculty of Geology, but failed and joined a geological expedition.
 He spent some years working as a driller at the Russian North.
 At one point he sent his stories to the contest organized by the VGIK Screenwriting Faculty and received an invitation.
 In 1962 he returned to Moscow and passed the entering exams, but was expelled in 1.5 years for a restaurant fight.
 Volodarsky was later restored and in 1968 finished Yevgeny Gabrilovich's course.
 He quickly turned into one of the most prolific Soviet screenwriters, often producing 3–5 screenplays per year (over 80 screenplays in total).

 In 1971 Aleksei German directed Trial of the Road adapted from Volodarsky's screenplay which was, in turn, based on Yuri German's novel.
 The story touched a controversial theme of a Nazi collaborator who wanted to join Soviet partisans and was put to the test.
 The role had been written with Vysotsky in mind, but German rejected him.
 Despite getting approval from influential people like Konstantin Simonov, it was labelled as "anti-Soviet" by Mikhail Suslov.
 Described as "deforming the image of the heroic time, of Soviet people who stood up to fight German fascists on the occupied territories", it was banned for 15 years and released only in 1986.
 The film crew was awarded the USSR State Prize for it in 1988.
 Same happened to My Friend Ivan Lapshin which was shelved for three years and then awarded the Vasilyev Brothers State Prize of the RSFSR.